s-ol/alive/docs/internals/extensions.md

 To implement a custom IOStream, create it as a class that inherits from the `IOStream` base and implement the constructor and `IOStream:poll`:

-    import IOStream from require 'alv.base'
+    import T, IOStream from require 'alv.base'

     class UnreliableStream extends IOStream
-      new: => super 'bang'
+      new: => super T.bang

       poll: =>
         if math.random! < 0.1
-          @add true
+          @set true

 In the constructor, you should call the super-constructor `EvtStream.new` to set the event type.
-Often this will be a custom event that is only used inside your extension (such as e.g. the `midi/port` type in the [midi][modules-midi] module), but it can also be a primitive type like `'num'` in this example.
+Often this will be a custom event that is only used inside your extension (such as e.g. the `midi/port` type in the [midi][modules-midi] module), but it can also be a primitive type like `T.bang` in this example.
 In `:poll`, your IOStream is given a chance to communicate with the external world and create any resulting events.
 The example stream above randomly sends bang events out, with a 10% chance each 'tick' of the system.
 Note that there is no